ttinoco/PFNET.py/docs/networks.rst

 Variable generators in a power network are objects of type |VarGenerator|.
 They represent non-dispatchable energy sources such as wind generators or farms and photovoltaic power plants.
 As with other components, the :data:`index <pfnet.VarGenerator.index>` and :data:`name <pfnet.VarGenerator.name>` attributes can be used to identify a variable generator in the network.
 Also, a list of all the variable generators in the network is contained in the :data:`var_generators <pfnet.Network.var_generators>` attribute of the |Network| class.

-As with generators and loads, the active and reactive powers produced by a variable generator are obtained from the :data:`P <pfnet.VarGenerator.P>` and :data:`Q <pfnet.VarGenerator.Q>` attributes of the |VarGenerator| class in units of per unit :data:`system base power <pfnet.Network.base_power>`.
-Output limits of a variable generator are given by the attributes :data:`P_min <pfnet.VarGenerator.P_min>`, :data:`P_max <pfnet.VarGenerator.P_max>`, :data:`Q_min <pfnet.VarGenerator.Q_min>`, and :data:`Q_max <pfnet.VarGenerator.Q_max>`.
+As with generators, the active and reactive output powers of a variable generator are obtained from the :data:`P <pfnet.VarGenerator.P>` and :data:`Q <pfnet.VarGenerator.Q>` attributes of the |VarGenerator| class in units of per unit :data:`system base power <pfnet.Network.base_power>`.
+Output limits are given by the attributes :data:`P_min <pfnet.VarGenerator.P_min>`, :data:`P_max <pfnet.VarGenerator.P_max>`, :data:`Q_min <pfnet.VarGenerator.Q_min>`, and :data:`Q_max <pfnet.VarGenerator.Q_max>`.

 The output of variable generators in a network is subject to random variations that can be correlated, especially for devices that are "nearby".
 The method :func:`create_var_generators_P_sigma() <pfnet.Network.create_var_generators_P_sigma>` of the |Network| class allows constructing a covariance matrix for these variations based on a "correlation distance" ``N`` and a given correlation coefficient.
-The cross-covariance between the variation of any two devices that are connected to buses that are at most ``N`` branches away from each other is set such that it is consistent with the given correlation coefficient.
+The cross-covariance between the variation of any two devices that are connected to buses that are at most ``N`` branches away from each other is set in such a way that is consistent with the given correlation coefficient.
 For other devices, the cross-covariance is set to zero.

 Lastly, since many power network input files do not have variable generator information, these devices can be conveniently added to a network using the :func:`add_var_generators_from_parameters() <pfnet.Network.add_var_generators_from_parameters>` method of the |Network| class.